MSOE-CPE2600/vector-lab-turney-wilsonc04/README.md

 ## How to Build
 Use the provided makefile to compile the program:

-  make clean
+  -make clean\n
-  make
+  -make

 The program must compile with no warnings.

 ## How to Run
 Run the executable from the termial:

-  ./vectorcalc
+  -./vectorcalc

 You can also test memory leaks using:

-  valgrind --leak-check=full ./vectorcalc
+  -valgrind --leak-check=full ./vectorcalc

 ## Commands Supported
 This program supports the following user commands: